acm-uga/openSourceSpring23/README.md

 <br>

-> To run the react application after cloning your fork of the repo and opening in VS Code:
+<b>To run the react application after cloning your fork of the repo and opening in VS Code:</b>

 1. Execute: cd my-app
 - This is the directory that was created after creating the react application with the “npx create-react-app my-app” command.